hyperledger/fabric-ca/README.md

 | 2048      | 2048 | sha256WithRSAEncryption |
 | 4096      | 4096 | sha512WithRSAEncryption |

-### TLS/SSL configuration - Client & COP Server
+### TLS/SSL configuration - Client & fabric-ca Server

 The steps below should be followed to set up a secure connection between client and server.

-1. The COP server should be started with the following options set in the COP configuration file.
+1. The fabric-ca server should be started with the following options set in the fabric-ca configuration file.
 The **tls_cert** and **tls_key** are used to set up the TLS protocol.
 The **mutual_tls_ca** requires that client certificates be signed by the specified CA and client is required to send its certificate.
 The configuration